durandtibo/plotmux/docs/docs/dev/architecture.md

-by every backend, so a backend only owns its dict of renderers, not the dispatch mechanics around it. `backends/registry.py` maps a backend name to its registered instance, and raises a `BackendNotFoundError` (also a `RuntimeError`) listing available backends when an unregistered name is requested — typically because its underlying plotting library is not installed.
+by every backend, so a backend only owns its dict of renderers, not the dispatch mechanics around it. `backends/registry.py` maps a backend name to its registered instance, and raises a `BackendNotFoundError` (also a `RuntimeError`) listing available backends when an unregistered name is requested, typically because its underlying plotting library is not installed.

 ### `plotmux.exceptions`